 This document describes the modeling rules for writing TLM-T SystemC simulation models for SoCLib.
 These rules enforce the PDES (Parallel Discrete Event Simulation) principles.
 Each PDES process involved in the simulation has its own local time, and PDES processes synchronize through messages piggybacked with time information.
-The process time, as well as other useful process attributes, is contained in a C++ structure called a thread context.
 Models complying to these rules can be used with the "standard" OSCI simulation engine (SystemC 2.x), but can also be used also with others simulation engines, especially distributed, parallelized simulation engines.